-- Until now, statutory controls on the practice of sterilization, other than in the manufacture of medical products, have been few.
-The major Acts and Regulations which are likely to affect the management of a sterilizer are described in Chapter 3, but specific references to sterilization in the legislation are rare.
-This will change as a series of three EU Directives come into effect regulating the safety, quality and effectiveness of medical devices. - 1.5 This section summarises basic information about the Directives.
+- 1.4 Until now, statutory controls on the practice of sterilization, other than in the manufacture of medical products, have been few.
+The major Acts and Regulations which are likely to affect the management of a sterilizer are described in Chapter 3, but specific references to sterilization in the legislation were rare.
+This has changed as a series of three EU Directives came into effect regulating the safety, quality and effectiveness of medical devices. - 1.5 This section summarises basic information about the Directives.
 Further details are available from the Medical Devices Agency of the Department of Health, England, which has a UK remit.